Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning

-\paragraph{Structural Sources in Graphs.} Such unfavorable centroid geometry arises naturally in graph domains.
-In many link-prediction settings, node embeddings encode structural properties such as degree or local connectivity patterns, often through differences in embedding norm or direction \cite{qiu2018network}.
-As a result, a semantic class may contain structurally heterogeneous nodes (for example, both high-degree hubs and low-degree peripheral nodes) whose average embedding lies in an intermediate region that represents neither subgroup well.
-More broadly, when semantic labels are not aligned with a single compact region of the embedding space, the class centroid can be pulled toward competing classes and may even fall inside their convex hull.
-Thus, this failure is not restricted to pathological multimodal examples: it can arise whenever single-centroid compression is a poor match for the geometry induced by the encoder.
+\paragraph{Structural sources in graphs.} Unfavorable centroid geometry can arise naturally in graph domains.
+Link-prediction pre-training often encodes structural properties such as degree or local connectivity through embedding norms and directions~\citep{qiu2018network,HuangSS21}.
+A semantic class may therefore mix structurally different nodes, such as hubs and peripheral nodes, whose centroid lies between subgroups rather than representing either one.
+When such centroids are pulled toward competing classes, they can approach or enter the convex hull of other prototypes.
+Thus, this failure is not restricted to multimodal examples: it can arise whenever one centroid poorly fits the geometry induced by the encoder.